 On the beaches of Ameland you will always find something to see or do.
 Whether the day is sunny and warm or stormy and wet, it will always be enjoyable!

 The Ameland beaches - yearround entertainment!

 Safety is of the utmost importance on the beaches of Ameland, which is evident from the presence of the KNRM (Royal Dutch Rescue Society) lifeguards on the beaches during the summer months.
 Flags indicate whether or not it is safe to go swimming.
-The lifeguards of the KNRM supervise the beaches near the four beach pavilions from June until mid September.
+The lifeguards of the KNRM supervise the beaches near the four beach pavilions on the following days:

 The beach pavilions have a variety of facilities, such as showers and bathrooms and it is possible to borrow a beach wheelchair.
-At the beach pavilions in Hollum and Nes you can rent beach chairs and windscreens.
+At the beach pavilion in Nes you can rent beach chairs and windscreens.